ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a brain tumor. Use the menu to see other pages.

-Gliadel wafers are a way to give the drug carmustine.
+Gliadel wafers are a way to give the drug carmustine (BiCNU).
 These wafers are placed in the area where the tumor was removed during surgery.

 For people with glioblastoma and high-grade glioma, the latest standard of care is radiation therapy with daily low-dose temozolomide (Temodar).
 This is followed by monthly doses of temozolomide after radiation therapy for 6 months to 1 year.

-A combination of 3 drugs, lomustine (Gleostine), procarbazine (Matulane), and vincristine (Vincasar), have been used along with radiation therapy.
-This approach has helped lengthen the lives of patients with grade III oligodendroglioma with a 1p/19q co-deletion (see also, "Biogenetic markers" in the Grades and Prognostic Factors section) when given either before or right after radiation therapy.
+A combination of 3 drugs, lomustine (Gleostine), procarbazine (Matulane), and vincristine (Vincasar), has been used along with radiation therapy.
+This approach has helped lengthen the lives of patients with grade III oligodendroglioma with a 1p/19q co-deletion (see also, "Molecular features" in the Grades and Prognostic Factors section) when given either before or right after radiation therapy.
 It has also been shown to lengthen lives of patients after radiation therapy for a low-grade tumor that could not be completely removed with surgery.
 Clinical trials on the use of chemotherapy to delay radiation therapy for patients with low-grade glioma are ongoing.

 Patients are monitored with a brain MRI every 2 to 3 months while receiving active treatment.
 Then, the length of time between MRI scans increases depending on the tumor’s grade.
 Patients often have regular MRIs to monitor their health after treatment is finished and the tumor has not grown.
 If the tumor grows during treatment, other treatment options will be considered.